maxasix/tiktokmax/README.md

 # tiktokmax
-An iOS 15 tweak for TikTok
+A iOS 15 tweak for TikTok

 ## Building